 Mechanics of Muscle Development

-Lifting weights has been scientifically proven as one of the most efficient ways to promote fat loss while retaining muscle, a critical combination of achieving a toned physique.
+Lifting weights has been scientifically proven as one of the most efficient ways to promote fat loss while retaining muscle, a critical combination for achieving a toned physique.
 Adding resistance to workouts imposes good stress on the muscle, forcing it to adapt to the load.
 The more we force our body to change in this manner, the stronger and fitter we become in the process.
-When supported by a healthy diet, consisting of lean protein, nutrient dense carbs, plenty of veggies and fruits, and healthy fats, results come even faster.
+When supported by a healthy diet, consisting of lean protein, nutrient-dense carbs, plenty of veggies and fruits, and healthy fats, results come even faster.

 When we push, pull, lift, or carry resistance, we are creating a small amount of trauma to the muscles.
 This is how the body cultivates strength.
 The muscle tissue experiences tiny “tears” under such tension.
 When our body repairs this muscle tissue during recovery and rest, it grows in strength and eventually mass.
 This is quite literally what it means to build muscle.